 Before the COVID-19 pandemic that has taken the world by storm, the Philippines logistics industry was thriving.
 According to The Lobien Realty Group (2020), the Philippine logistics and trucking market had been forecasted to grow 8.2 to 8.8% between 2018 and 2024.
 It is projected to become a PHP 1 trillion market by 2023.
 The Philippine government’s efforts to simplify transactions and promote ease of doing business were intended to improve the overall quality of the country’s infrastructure.
 This was achieved via the “build-build-build” program, which subsequently enabled the Philippine logistics to advance significantly.

 Although the COVID-19 pandemic has hindered the overall rise of Philippine logistics and trucking, there has been some steady growth.
 Logistics and trucking have been recognized as an indispensable part of the economy.
 Especially during these times when the movement of people is restricted, it is all the more necessary that goods come to them.
 This article will give more information on Philippine logistics and how it changed because of the COVID-19 pandemic.

 Manufacturing Slowdown and Its Impact on Philippine Logistics

 As a result of COVID-19, manufacturing in the Philippines slowed down.
-According to LRG (one of the Philippines’ fastest-growing real estate consultancy firms), the pandemic has had severe effects on many industries, including trucking and logistics.
+According to LRG (one of the Philippines’ fastest-growing real estate consultancy firms), the pandemic has had severe effects on many industries, including trucking and logistics services.

 As the government implemented strict quarantine measures to combat the spread of the virus, this has impacted the manufacturing industry.
 Merchandise exports had declined by some 35%, though there was a notable improvement in some agricultural, forest, and manufactured products.